5argon/AHLCG3mmDivider/README.md

 - Game view and Recorder should be set to 1098x804.
 (Becomes 93mm x 68mm at 300 DPI)
 - [Localization package](https://docs.unity3d.com/Packages/com.unity.localization@latest) is also used, which has Google Sheet service connected to [this spreadsheet](https://docs.google.com/spreadsheets/d/1jA8786alNXLDSA-LVSh4HzJ6gza1JqO1_XyImz7ncaE/edit#gid=0).
 - Finally, it exits Play Mode immediately after everything is over.
 Therefore what you do to regenerate the `Dividers` folder is just press enter Play Mode and wait until it exits.

+## Extras

+I have made other printable stuff outside of the dividers : [Print and Play](./PrintAndPlay/README.md)